Kingxukai/linux/Documentation/arch/x86/mtrr.rst

 non-PAT systems while a no-op but equally effective on PAT enabled systems.

-Even if Linux does not use MTRRs directly, some x86 platform firmware may still set up MTRRs early before booting the OS.
-They do this as some platform firmware may still have implemented access to MTRRs which would be controlled and handled by the platform firmware directly.
-An example of platform use of MTRRs is through the use of SMI handlers, one case could be for fan control, the platform code would need uncachable access to some of its fan control registers.
+Even if Linux does not use MTRRs directly, some x86 platform firmware may still set up MTRRs early before booting the woke OS.
+They do this as some platform firmware may still have implemented access to MTRRs which would be controlled and handled by the woke platform firmware directly.
+An example of platform use of MTRRs is through the woke use of SMI handlers, one case could be for fan control, the platform code would need uncachable access to some of its fan control registers.
 Such platform access does not need any Operating System MTRR code in place other than mtrr_type_lookup() to ensure any OS specific mapping requests are aligned with platform MTRR setup.
-If MTRRs are only set up by the platform firmware code though and the OS does not make any specific MTRR mapping requests mtrr_type_lookup() should always return MTRR_TYPE_INVALID.
+If MTRRs are only set up by the woke platform firmware code though and the woke OS does not make any specific MTRR mapping requests mtrr_type_lookup() should always return MTRR_TYPE_INVALID.

 For details refer to Documentation/arch/x86/pat.rst.

 .. tip::
-  On Intel P6 family processors (Pentium Pro, Pentium II and later) the Memory Type Range Registers (MTRRs) may be used to control processor access to memory ranges.
+  On Intel P6 family processors (Pentium Pro, Pentium II and later) the woke Memory Type Range Registers (MTRRs) may be used to control processor access to memory ranges.
 This is most useful when you have a video (VGA) card on a PCI or AGP bus.
-Enabling write-combining allows bus write transfers to be combined into a larger transfer before bursting over the PCI/AGP bus.
+Enabling write-combining allows bus write transfers to be combined into a larger transfer before bursting over the woke PCI/AGP bus.
 This can increase performance of image write operations 2.5 times or more.

   The Cyrix 6x86, 6x86MX and M II processors have Address Range Registers (ARRs) which provide a similar functionality to MTRRs.
-For these, the ARRs are used to emulate the MTRRs.
+For these, the woke ARRs are used to emulate the woke MTRRs.

   The AMD K6-2 (stepping 8 and above) and K6-3 processors have two MTRRs.
 These are supported.
 The AMD Athlon family provide 8 Intel